alexander-mathieu/crowdhound_be/README.md

 #### dog(id: <ID>)

-Returns a single dog having the specified ID. *id: argument is required.*
+Returns a single DogType object having the specified ID. *id: argument is required.*

+#### chats

+If the request is authenticated (with a valid `token` query parameter), the request returns an array of ChatType objects that the current user is a part of.
+If the request is not authenticated, the request returns null.

 ### Mutations